-Determining Contract Value of IT Commodity Item Pro-
+Determining Contract Value of IT Commodity Item Procurements.

-curements.
 An agency must use its best judgement to determine the monetary value of the anticipated contract.
-The dollar value of a contract does not include the following for purposes of determining the monetary threshold applicable to an IT commodity item procurement under a DIR contract:
+The dollar value of a contract is determined by the total value of the contract over its term as well as any modifications, renewals, or extensions of the contract.206 It does not include the following for purposes of determining the monetary threshold applicable to an IT commodity item procurement under a DIR contract:

-- 1. optional extensions or renewals; - documents executed for purposes of encumbering funds but not constituting a binding transaction; or - any related document without an accompanying purchase order, including but not limited to statements of work, license agreements, maintenance agreements, or service agreements.
+- 1. documents executed for purposes of encumbering funds but not constituting a binding transaction; or - any related document without an accompanying purchase order, including but not limited to statements of work, license agreements, maintenance agreements, or service agreements.207